Band-tailed Pigeon, © Photo by Steve Kaye

 Being wise, the birds also considered the implications of having a system of rules.

-First, rules require organizations to invent and then enforce them.
+First, rules require organizations to invent and enforce them.

 Second, some group might create rules that favored themselves while harming others.